Media & Education

 Conservation Status: Critically Endangered (IUCN)

 The total population is estimated at fewer than 1000 individuals.

 The Threats: Loss and degradation of habitat due to human activities and occasional hurricanes has been devastating for this species.
 It’s very small population size and restricted range make recovery especially difficult and slow.
 In addition, the U.S. Fish & Wildlife Service, in listing the bat as Endangered in November 2013, said climate change, “including sea-level rise and coastal squeeze,” is likely hit the species very hard.

 With a wingspan of up to 18 3/4 inches and weight of 37-47g, it is about 70 percent bigger than the Mexican free-tailed bat.
 Florida bonneted bats (formerly known as Wagner's mastiff bats) inhabit semitropical forests and have been documented roosting singly or in small colonies in a variety of locations, including limestone outcroppings, tree hollows, bat houses, chimneys and in Spanish tile roofs.
-Today, however, this bat is only known to occupy a few bat houses and one tree cavity.
+Today, however, this bat is only known to occupy a few bat houses, an abandoned house, and one tree cavity.